Yule log: Greece

 In Greece, the yule log was believed to drive away the kallikantzaroi, the evil monsters of local folklore, from one's home.

 United States

 In the United States, a local New York television station first broadcast a six-minute loop of a yule log burning in a fireplace over the course of several hours.
 The broadcast, called simply Yule Log, premiered in full color on Dec.
 24, 1966, at 9:30 p.m. on WPIX (Channel 11 in New York City) and became a yearly tradition.
 The original Yule Log footage was filmed on 16 millimeter film at Gracie Mansion, New York City's mayoral residence.
 New footage of a flaming yule log was shot in 1970, in a different location, producing a seven-minute loop on 35 millimeter film.
 The station still broadcasts the Yule Log for four to five hours every Christmas morning and, through the years, has had many imitators at television stations across the country.
+In 2024, Roku, Inc. launched a 24-hour Yule log FAST channel on their streaming players through The Roku Channel.